robfletcher/strikt/src/pages/index.md

 Notice that the `isUpperCase()` assertion is not applied as the earlier `hasLength(1)` assertion failed.

-### Grouped assertions
+### Block assertions

-Grouped assertions are declared in a block whose receiver is an assertion on a target object.
+Block assertions are declared in a block whose receiver is an assertion on a target object.
-Grouped assertions do _not_ fail fast.
+Block assertions do _not_ fail fast.
 That is, all assertions in the block are evaluated and the result of the "compound" assertion will include results for all the assertions made in the block.

 ```kotlin